danielwilczak101/boat/docs/jetson/run.md

 Open a terminal and run this commands.
 To ssh `ssh boat@192.168.0.196`.

 ## Control
 Controls is when you want the craft to run it's control operations for the compitions.
-Make sure to ``.
+Make sure to.
 Need to rebuild containe to fix this but that takes a hot minute.
 You can also run using the camera `/dev/video0`.

 ```
 cd Desktop/jetson-inference/